 keyword = value keyword(I) = value keyword(I,J) = value keyword(I,J,K) = value

-The recognized keywords are as follows:
+The recognized keywords for the parameter file are as follows:

 Ec, alpha, rho0, delta, lattce, attrac, repuls, nn2, Cmin, Cmax, rc, delr, augt1, gsmooth_factor, re